cooperka/LlamaBot/README.md

 All the code here is in its (mostly) original form, and hasn't been modified since I wrote it in high school.*

 *Note 2:
-Unfortunately, the Wikipedia page was quickly deleted because LlamaBot was not open source at the time, and did not comply to various other Wikipedia standards of quality.
+Unfortunately, the Wikipedia page was later deleted because LlamaBot was not open source at the time, and did not comply to various other Wikipedia standards of quality.
 Oops.*

 ## Contributing